-1.1 The definitions and rules of interpretation in this clause apply in this instrument.
+- 1.1 The definitions and rules of interpretation in this clause apply in this instrument.
 "Annual or Year" means 365 days in any given year, including any leap year.
-"Bondholder" means each person for the time being entered in the Register as a holder of any Bonds.

-"Bonds" means up to £2,000,000 unsecured bonds constituted by this instrument or, as the case may be, the amount of such bonds for the time being issued and outstanding.
-"Business Day" means a day other than a Saturday, Sunday or public holiday in England when banks in London are open for business.

-"Certificate" means a Certificate issued by CBS under clause 4.

-"Conditions" means the conditions set out in Schedule 1: as from time to time amended and Condition shall be construed accordingly.

-"Directors" means the board of directors of CBS for the time being.

-"Ethex" means Ethex Investment Club Ltd, a company registered in England and Wales with number 07432030 and registered office at The Old Music Hall, 106-108 Cowley Road, Oxford, Oxfordshire, OX4 1JE, which operates the website ethex.org.uk on which the Offer will be available to view and invest in.

-"Event of Default" means any of those events specified in clause 6.

-"Group" means CBS and any subsidiary or holding company from time to time of CBS (and the expression member of the Group shall be construed accordingly).

-"Interest Rate" means (a) 2% interest plus a RPI adjustment (calculated by reference to the RPI of the previous December).
+"Bondholder" means each person for the time being entered in the Register as a holder of any Bonds. - "Bonds" means up to £3,000,000 unsecured bonds constituted by this instrument or, as the case may be, the amount of such bonds for the time being issued and outstanding. - "Business Day" means a day other than a Saturday, Sunday or public holiday in England when banks in London are open for business. - "Certificate" means a Certificate issued by CBS under clause 4. - "Conditions" means the conditions set out in Schedule 1: as from time to time amended and Condition shall be construed accordingly. - "Directors" means the board of directors of CBS for the time being. - "Ethex" means Ethex Investment Club Ltd, a company registered in England and Wales with number 07432030 and registered office at The Old Music Hall, 106-108 Cowley Road, Oxford, Oxfordshire, OX4 1JE, which operates the website ethex.org.uk on which the Offer will be available to view and invest in. - "Event of Default" means any of those events specified in clause 6. - "Group" means CBS and any subsidiary or holding company from time to time of CBS (and the expression member of the Group shall be construed accordingly). - "Interest Rate" means (a) 2% interest plus a RPI adjustment (calculated by reference to the RPI of the previous December).
+I.e. the RPI in December 2021 sets the interest rate for the Period starting 1st November 2022.
 The total interest will not exceed 5% paid pro rata from the Interest Start Date and calculated on the 31st October of each year; and (b) 2 per cent interest plus the rate of inflation (as set above) per year for any subsequent period until the Repayment Date; i.e. if RPI was 1%, Bond holders would receive (2% + 1% = 3%.
-In the event of negative RPI or RPI greater than 3% the Interest rate would have a floor of 2% and a cap of 5%.
-"Offer" means the offer of Bonds issued by CBS contained in the Offer Document and made subject to the terms and conditions below.
+In the event of negative RPI or RPI greater than 3% the Interest rate would have a floor of 2% and a cap of 5%. - "Offer" means the offer of Bonds issued by CBS contained in the Offer Document and made subject to the terms and conditions below.